Series and Product Representations of Gamma, Pseudogamma and Inverse Gamma Functions: Main Results

 For a positive integer N, we need to show that

 where the product is finite as we take $\frac{1}{\left(N-n\right)!}$ to be 0 for $N>n$.
 To show the equation holds, we use induction.
-For the base case $N=1$ we have which is clearly true.
+For the base case $N=1$ we have which holds.
 For $N+1$ we have

 where the equality has been established using the factorial identity $(N+1)!=(N+1)N!$.
-Dividing both sides of equation (\ref{eq:29}) by the first N terms of the product on the left side and taking natural logarithms gives
+Dividing both sides of equation \ref{eq:29} by the first N terms of the product on the left side and taking natural logarithms gives

-Taking ${n\choose k}=0$ for $k>n$ we can change the upper bound of the \emph{k} summation on the right of equation (\ref{eq:30}) to \emph{N} without changing the value of the sum.
+Taking $\binom{n}{k}=0$ for $k>n$ we can change the upper bound of the \emph{k} summation on the right of equation \ref{eq:30} to \emph{N} without changing the value of the sum.
 This gives the right side of the equation as